My Paralysis Journey

 The Slow Climb Back

 On the eighth day, I took my first tentative steps after transferring to the general ward.
-While this marked the beginning of my physical recovery, the journey ahead remained daunting.
+This was the beginning of my physical recovery, but honestly, the journey ahead still looked impossible.

-Though my legs and arms gradually improved, my left facial paralysis persisted, haunting me long after leaving the hospital.
+My legs and arms gradually improved, but my left facial paralysis stuck around, haunting me long after leaving the hospital.
 Just when I thought my life was stabilizing after 1 year of recovery, tragedy struck again—my father passed away from cancer.
 My grief manifested as constant rage, especially as I suspected negligence had contributed to his death.

 The Invisible Battle

 On the surface, I appeared functional—holding down a job and supporting my family.
-Yet inside, I was drowning.
+But inside?
+I was drowning.
 My recovery plateaued, and exhaustion became my constant companion.
 Meditation offered no relief for my cluttered mind.

 It took another two years to gather the courage to seek professional help.
 Today, I can say without shame that therapy expedited my recovery process and helped me process the trauma, finally clearing the brain fog that had prevented me from fully connecting with my body.
 After 7.5 years as a GBS outpatient, I'm finally seeing meaningful progress in my facial paralysis, synkinesis, and residual weakness.
 It was only after this long journey—7.5 years post-GBS—that my nerve test results finally showed significant improvement in my left side.